Free SEND Resources & Signposting for Families in Brighton & Hove, Sussex and beyond

 Articles & Updates from Canary SEND

-Our blog shares practical advice, plain-English guides, and reflections on navigating SEND law and education.
+The Canary SEND Blog shares practical advice, plain-English guides, and reflections on navigating SEND law and education.
 Each post is written to help parent carers feel more confident in understanding their rights and options — whether it’s applying for an EHCP, challenging a part-time timetable, or supporting a child struggling with school anxiety.